DanceGourmet

 Finally, we try to select instructors who understand the plight of struggling dancers at all levels and treat each one with gentleness and understanding.
 This means, among other things, that the instructor dances with one and all after the classes are over.

-In closing, I quote from an unsolicited email I received a few months ago.
-Such emails make all my efforts seem worthwhile.
+In closing, I quote from an unsolicited email I received a few years ago.

 I wanted to offer some feedback regarding the Gourmet events you sponsor.